-With Mobile Money, consumers will have a virtual bank account that allows them to deposit checks using their smartphone, direct deposit for paychecks, pay bills and make purchases everywhere Visa cards are accepted.
+With Mobile Money, consumers will have a virtual bank account that allows them to deposit checks using their smartphone camera, directly deposit paychecks, pay bills and make purchases wherever Visa cards are accepted.
+Those who sign-up won't be subject to activation, overdraft, monthly maintenance or withdrawal fees, and there's no charge for withdrawing from in-network ATMs.

-Mobile Money isn't exclusive to T-Mobile customers, but the company's wireless subscribers benefit most with fee-free card reloads at any of the carrier's more than 3,000 retail stores, plus no monthly maintenance fees or withdrawal fees from more than 42,000 in-network ATM machines.
+Mobile Money isn't exclusive to T-Mobile customers, but the company's wireless subscribers benefit most with fee-free card reloads at any of the carrier's 3,000-plus retail stores.

 Goodbye, wicked fees!

-According to a recent survey conducted by the Federal Deposit Insurance Corporation (better known as the FDIC), upwards of 68 million adult Americans don't have a traditional bank account, instead relying upon often shady outfits like payday lenders or checking cashing services.
+According to a recent survey conducted by the Federal Deposit Insurance Corporation and cited by T-Mobile, upwards of 68 million US adult don't have a traditional bank account, instead relying on payday lenders or check cashing services.

-Such options typically take a bite out of the consumer's wallet, but the banking industry as a whole isn't much better, taking a record high amount in ATM, overdraft and monthly maintenance fees for themselves in 2013.
+Such options usually mean a bite out of the consumer's wallet, but according to T-Mobile, the banking industry as a whole isn't much better.
+In 2013, the industry reportedly racked in a record high amount of ATM, overdraft and monthly maintenance fees.

 "Millions of Americans pay outrageous fees to check cashers, payday lenders and other predatory businesses - just for the right to use their own money.
-Mobile Money shifts the balance of power for T-Mobile customers and keeps more money in their pockets," said John Legere, president and chief executive officer of T-Mobile.
+Mobile Money shifts the balance of power for T-Mobile customers and keeps more money in their pockets," said John Legere, T-Mobile CEO, in a press release.

-Interested consumers can now sign up for Mobile Money online or at their local T-Mobile retail store to get their very own Visa prepaid card, which will also be available in U.S. Safeway stores beginning in February.
+Interested consumers can sign up now for Mobile Money online or at head to local T-Mobile retail store to get their the Visa prepaid card.
+It will also be available in Safeway stores starting next month.

 - Which are the best tablets around?
 Find out in our hands-on shootout!